 Where Nadd is the number of additional cycles.

-In practice, 8-10 cycles are usually sufficient to amplify a standard ATAC library thus if a large number of samples are being processed at the same time, the following reaction can be run:
+In practice, 8-10 total cycles are usually sufficient to amplify a standard ATAC library thus if a large number of samples are being processed at the same time, the following reaction can be run:

 Single-step PCR.